jesi-rgb/ccfest-md-slides/slides.md

 ## How?

-We will develop a system that fits into the p5.js ecosystem, allowing users to very easily save gifs out of their sketches.
+We will develop a tool that fits into the p5.js ecosystem, allowing users to very easily save gifs out of their sketches.

 - **Bucket list**:
   - Fast, as fast as possible